-Hackney and the City's integrated commissioning partnership is seeking to recruit more members of the public to join its care workstreams working to improve health and wellbeing.
+Hackney and the City's integrated commissioning partnership is seeking more members of the public to join its care workstreams working to improve health and wellbeing.

 If you are a local resident with experience of using services as a patient or carer, this is a chance to have your say on how services can be improved.

 Public representatives are needed for:

 Unplanned care: Looking at urgent and emergency care needed within 24 hours (such as A&E visits or mental health crisis response), and out-of-hours services within adult social care and primary care.

 Planned care: There is a preference for a public representative with experience of using cancer services if possible.
 The workstream is looking at services where people are referred to acute providers (e.g. hospital outpatients) in a planned and non-emergency way.
 This includes ongoing long-term support for adults and carers such as social workers doing reviews, residential care, care at home and meals on wheels.

 Public representatives will work closely with managers and clinicians, and the existing public representative.
 Representatives will have access to training and support and reimbursement of reasonable travel, childcare and carer expenses.

 Interested residents should submit the completed application form to firstname.lastname@example.org by 15 January 2018.
 If you have any questions about the role or would like to find out other ways to be involved, please email email@example.com or phone 07856796512.
 City residents are particularly encouraged to apply to ensure City voices are heard.